sccrosby/PythonOceanLessons/README.md

 1. Lesson_CoastalUpwelling: Student lesson/activity to illustrate the mechanics of upwelling along the U.S. Washington Coastline using observations collected by the Washington OOI endurance array.

-2. Lesson_EstuaryCirculation: Student lesson/activity to explore estuary exchange (residual) circulation with model-data from University of Washington's Live Ocean Salish Sea hydrodynamic model
+2. Lesson_EstuaryCirculation: Student lesson/activity to explore estuary exchange (residual) circulation with model-data from University of Washington's Live Ocean Salish Sea hydrodynamic model.
+See the instructor guide, [InstructorGuide](Lesson_EstuaryCirculation/04_InstructorGuide.md).

 3. Lesson_Waves: Student lesson/activity to investigate the relationship between winds and waves aimed to develop student intuition for local and remote wave generation.
-These notebooks use observations collected by the National Data Buoy Center
+These notebooks use observations collected by the National Data Buoy Center.
+See the instructor guide, [InstructorGuide](Lesson_Waves/03_InstructorGuide.md).

 4. Lesson_ErrorMetrics: A brief student lesson/activity to investigate the meaning of error metrics commonly used in scientific literature.